uduk/uduk-convolution/README.md

 # uduk-convolution
 Written in pure C with inline assembly, uduk-convolution is a great tool to tailor your guitar sounds to be far more realistic.
-Currently, it only supports WAV (PCM 16 bit) file. -- (beta version)
+Currently, it only supports WAV both mono and stereo (PCM 16 bit) file. -- (beta version)

 ## Fast direct convolution of two audio sources
 $ ./uduk-convolution input.wav cabinet.wav output.wav